KeranYang/numaflow-nats-source/README.md

       source:
         udsource:
           container:
-            image: quay.io/numaio/numaflow-source/nats-source:v0.5.0
+            image: quay.io/numaio/numaflow-source/nats-source:v0.5.1
             volumeMounts:
               - name: my-config-mount
                 mountPath: /etc/config
               - name: my-secret-mount
                 mountPath: /etc/secrets/nats-auth-fake-token
-    - name: p1
-      udf:
-        builtin:
-          name: cat
     - name: out
       sink:
         log: {}
   edges:
     - from: in
-      to: p1
-    - from: p1
       to: out
 ```
 The Nats source is specified in the `in` vertex.
 The Nats source is a user-defined source, so we need to specify the user-defined source image.
-In this example, we use the Nats source image `quay.io/numaio/numaflow-source/nats-source:v0.5.0`.
+In this example, we use the Nats source image `quay.io/numaio/numaflow-source/nats-source:v0.5.1`.
 We also need to mount the ConfigMap that contains the Nats source configuration to the Nats source pod as a volume.
 In this example, we mount the ConfigMap to the Nats source pod as a volume named `my-config-mount`.